-- Establishes a new procedure for the board to follow in amending its regulations to place a substance on Schedule I or II of the Controlled Substances Act. - Amends the Drug Control Act to provide that a "controlled substance" includes a "controlled substance analog", which is defined as "a substance the chemical structure of which is substantially similar to the structure of a controlled substance in Schedule I or II" and meets certain other specified criteria. - Provides that any substance added by the Board of Pharmacy to Schedule I or II under the new procedures authorized by the legislation shall remain on the schedule for 18 months, at which time it would be descheduled unless a general law had been enacted adding it to Schedule I or II.

-- 6. Budget Amendment Necessary: No. The introduced budget (Item 385) included funding for the fiscal impact of this legislation and the Senate included funding for the fiscal impact in its amendments to HB 30 - 7.
-Fiscal Impact Estimates: Final.
+- Establishes a new procedure for the board to follow in amending its regulations to place a substance on Schedule I or II of the Controlled Substances Act. - Amends the Drug Control Act to provide that a "controlled substance" includes a "controlled substance analog", which is defined as "a substance the chemical structure of which is substantially similar to the structure of a controlled substance in Schedule I or II" and meets certain other specified criteria. - 6.
+Budget Amendment Necessary: No. The introduced budget (Item 385) includes funding for the fiscal impact of this legislation. - 7.
+Fiscal Impact Estimates: Preliminary.
 See Item 8 below.